 Forests For The World is a 106-hectare demonstration forest with 15 km of nature trails.
 It is located on Cranbrook Hill at the end of Kueng Road just off Foothills Boulevard and Cranbrook Hill Road.
 It is adjacent to the University of Northern British Columbia and can also be accessed from the Greenway parking lot at UNBC.

-Welcome to Forests For The World - a 106 hectare demonstration forest with 15 km of nature trails.
-To commemorate the City of Prince George's 70th Anniversary and to celebrate the City's participation in Expo 86, Forests For The World was born.
-The undulating topography and elevated high point of land (at approximately 880m) of this nature park provides scenic views of the Prince George area.
-Many trails are multi-use, interpretive routes.
+The park was created to commemorate the City of Prince George's 70th Anniversary and to celebrate the City's participation in Expo 86.
+The undulating topography and elevated high point of land (at approximately 880m) at Forests for The World provides scenic views of the Prince George area and many of its trails are multi-use and feature interpretive routes.

-- 2 viewing lookout points
+- Two (2) viewing lookout points.

 - Fishing dock

-- BBQ and fire pits with picnic shelters
+- BBQ and fire pits with picnic shelters.

-- Multi-use trails with interpretive signage
+- Multi-use trails with interpretive signage.

 - Outhouse washrooms

-- Connection to the Cranbrook Hill Greenway and Shane Lake
+- Connection to the Cranbrook Hill Greenway and Shane Lake.

 The Cranbrook Hill Greenway, a year-round multi-use trail system with over 25 km of trails is connected to Forests For The World.
-Visit the